codingMustache/codingMustache/README.md

 ## Daily Trivia

-Who is the founder of Palantir?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. Jack Dorsey
+ 1. 2005
- 2. Peter Thiel
+ 2. 2008
- 3. Marc Benioff
+ 3. 2002
- 4. Mark Zuckerberg
+ 4. 1999

 <details>
   <summary>Answer</summary>
-  Peter Thiel
+  2005
 </details>